Thoughts on security benchmarks: cloud vs external providers

 Let’s compare it with checks provided by Security Companies

-Security Companies love to provide 1 to 1 comparison or matrixes presenting the offering and comparing it to other solutions.
-I recommend taking a different approach.
-Just take a look at the documentation.
+Security companies love to provide 1:1 comparisons or matrices that show the offering and compare it to other solutions.
+I recommend a different approach.
+Look at the documentation.

 Let’s take a look at Bridgecrew.
 They do have a verbose security offering, but for the scope of this article, let’s just focus on the AWS security policies they check.
 Here is the link to Bridgecrew AWS Policy Index.
 Take your time and compare it to AWS CIS Benchmark + AWS Best Practices mentioned before.
 Did you find some similarities?

 Now let’s take a look at Lacework and their Advanced Suppression – Tag Martix They are clear about the CIS benchmark as the policies include

 AWS_CIS_ in the prefix which is plus, but let’s take a look at the rules starting with